 I am also keeping in mind everything I learned from reading the book, Joyful, to design each room to have a certain aesthetic that brings joy into the space.
 For example, I want Evie’s room to feel give an energetic, playful vibe and include elements of surprise.
 I plan on doing this by incorporating bright punches of of color and unexpected elements like a pop or color on the back of her door.

-6. Move in and take inventory:
+6. Move in and take inventory of furniture:

 I haven’t seen 75% of my belongings in over a year as they sit in storage so it will be interesting to put everything into our home and see where it fits (if it fits at all).
 When we moved from Denver, we also sold a good amount of our bulky items, like our kitchen table and outdoor furniture, so we will need to create a list of furniture that we need to buy.
 Our goal is to move in before Thomas’ first day of school in August, but that may not be realistic with the kitchen renovation.
 Fingers crossed!